katie-eiswerth/portfolio/README.md

 ### About
 Hi, I'm Katie!
 I am completing my masters in business analytics at the University of Denver, with an expected graduation of August, 2024.
-Upon graduating, I hope to pursue a career in healthcare analytics.
-I am driven to apply my analytic knowledge and training to the advancement of healthcare delivery.
+Upon graduating, I hope to pursue a career as an analytics in the healthcare, technology, or healthtech field.
 In my previous professional and academic work, I have built skills in data management, statistical analysis, programming languages, and analytical modeling, with a focus on identifying the "so what" of every problem.

 My skills and certifications include:
 - Programming Languages: Python (Certified Entry Level Programmer), R, SQL